Cherni Vrah

 With its annual average wind speed of 9.3 m/s Cherni Vrah is the second most windy peak in Bulgaria after Murgash Peak in the Balkan Range (10.3 m/s).

 The legend holds it that Cherni Vrah was climbed as early as 181 B.C. by King Philip V of Macedon.
 Nowadays, the easiest access to the peak is by a 1.4-km track from the upper station of Romanski chair lift situated on Malak Rezen Peak (2191 m).

 Cherni Vrah has a special place in Bulgarian tourism.
 Thanks to its proximity to Sofia the peak is by far the most visited mountain summit in the country, attracting tens of thousands of visitors annually.
 The first group of tourists to climb the peak involved 300 people, among them the contemporary doyen of Bulgarian literature Ivan Vazov, and was led by another famous Bulgarian writer, Aleko Konstantinov.
 The event took place on August 27, 1895, and annual tourist rallies are held on Cherni Vrah on that date considered the birthday of Bulgarian tourist movement.

 The etymology of the name Cherni Vrah (Black Peak) is uncertain.
 Popularly, it is attributed to the black colour of the conspicuous rock formations dominating the peak's tip.
 Another belief holds it that the name derived from the darker appearance the peak presumably had in the past, when the Subalpine zone of Vitosha used to be overgrown by mountain pine (Pinus mugo) that was burnt in the Middle Ages to expand sheep pastures.
 Nowadays only few isolated mountain pine communities have survived in the vicinity of Cherni Vrah, and their process of expansion and recovery is very slow.

 Climate

-Subarctic climate, with an average annual temperature of 0,3C.
+Cherni Vrah has a tundra climate, with an average annual temperature of 0,3C.

 For the period 1931-1970 the lowest recorded temperature was -27,4C, while the highest - +22,7C.